 Address: 2 Kent Street, Charlottetown

-Founders' Hall, known as Canada's Birthplace Pavilion, now stands where delegates for the Charlottetown Conference arrived by boat in 1864.
+Founders' Hall, known as Canada's Birthplace Pavilion, now stands near where delegates for the Charlottetown Conference arrived by boat in 1864.
 Exhibits in the hall focus on this key meeting of the Fathers of Confederation.
 A tourist information center provides local bookings and brochures on popular attractions.
-Guided historical walking tours and bus sightseeing tours depart from this central waterfront location.

 Address: 6 Prince Street, Charlottetown